by Mike Bingham

 Unlike larger penguins which have few natural predators on land, Galapagos Penguins must guard against crabs, snakes, owls and hawks, although predation from such sources is generally low.
 At sea Galapagos Penguins may be killed by sharks, fur seals and sea lions.
 On Isabela, introduced cats, dogs and rats are also predators.
 In addition to predation, and other natural hazards associated with an unreliable food resource and volcanic activity, they face a number of man-made hazards.

 Tourists and illegal sea cucumber fisherman create disturbance, and affect the marine ecosystem.
-The illegal fisherman chop down and burn mangrove trees in order to cook the sea cucumbers, affecting the penguins' nesting habitat, and both fisherman and tourists discard refuse that regularly entangles and kills unsuspecting birds.
-Penguins are also accidentally caught in fishing nets.
+The illegal fisherman chop down and burn mangrove trees in order to cook the sea cucumbers, affecting the penguins' nesting habitat, and both fisherman and tourists discard refuse that regularly entangles and kills unsuspecting birds. .
+Penguins are accidentally caught in fishing nets, and in 2001 an oil spill hit the islands when a tanker ran aground..

 The Galapagos Islands are only small, and careful management will be required to balance the increasing pressures from human activities, with the needs of sustaining the fragile and unique ecosystem.
 Clearly with such a small remaining population, the Galapagos Penguin faces the possibility of extinction, unless such a balance can be successfully achieved.